KanoComputing/community-sdk-wiki/Installation-guides.md

 ## Before you start (requirements)

 You will need to install or have installed a few softwares before you start.
-Those are basically the bare minimum you need to even use the programming language and a software that will allow you to install all the other required dependencies easily.
+Those are just enough use the programming language and a dependency manager (so it's easy to install the other dependencies).

 We won't go in detail on how to install it but a quick search "How to install *name of the software* on *name of your operational system*" will probably show enough tutorials.